Summer Anthropology Field School in Quintana Roo!

 Estimated Additional Costs

 1Students will fly to Cancun on the same flight.
-Once the program has reached its minimum number students will be charged the cost of the airfare to their Appalachian Student account.
 The final flight cost will be determined once the tickets are purchased.

 ||$600 - $900